id-bioinfo/TIPars/reconstructAncestralSeq/README.md

 2) taxaMSA.fas: fasta file contains aligned taxa sequences

-3) outdir: output directory
+3) outdir: output directory for reconstructed ancestral sequences and working space for PastML

 4) numberthreads: an integer for number of threads to use

 ## output
 All output files are in the input path of <outdir>.

-1) ancestral_sequence.fasta: ancestral sequences constructed by PastML
+1) ancestral_sequence.fasta: ancestral sequences constructed by PastML in <outdir>

-2) <tree.nwk>\_InnodeNameAdded: the tree file with added internal node names
+2) <tree.nwk>\_InnodeNameAdded: the tree file with added internal node names in the same directory of <tree.nwk>

-3) <tree.nwk>\_ancestor: a tsv file indicating two ends of each branch and its branch length
+3) <tree.nwk>\_ancestor: a tsv file indicating two ends of each branch and its branch length in the same directory of <tree.nwk>

 ## toy test